cds-snc/hello-esdc/README.md

 There is a basic docker-compose.yml file at the root that will bring up the api and a postgres database.
 This is just taken from some example code (see References below), we don't have to stick with Postgres.

 There currently is no interaction between the containers, just sample code at the moment.

+## Todo
+There are quite a few pieces still missing, including:
+- Tests
+- CI
+- Database model/scripts
+- Entity Framework (for db)

 ## References
 Medium post example of .net core webapi project with postgresql database: